nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 Happy Jim Task Manager shows an error message <br>
   Use case resumes at step 2

+#### Use case: UC08 - View agenda for specific week

+**MSS**

+1. User request to view a week's agenda specified by a day.
+2. Happy Jim Task Manager updates agenda.
+3. Happy Jim Task Manager displays updayed agenda. <br>
+Use case ends.

+**Extensions**

+1a.
+Invalid command

+> 1a1.
+Happy Jim Task Manager shows an error message <br>
+  Use case resumes at step 1

 #### Use case: UC09 - Block Timeslot